matihost/monorepo/terraform/aws/aws-site/README.md

 * But also **remove CNAME record from your domain name pointing to CloudFront distribution**!
 If you don't do and you want to recreate CloudFront distribution using same alias/CNAME - it will be rejected with [error](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/troubleshooting-distributions.html#troubleshoot-incorrectly-configured-DNS-record-error).

-* If you want to recreate deployment - please bear in mind this repo uses S3 bucket being name of your site DNS (see [prerequisites](#prerequisites) why).
+* If you want to recreate deployment and you use `bucket_as_dns = true` - then you essenctially need to recreate S3 bucket with the same name, (see [prerequisites](#prerequisites) why).
 S3 buckets are globally unique and information about bucket is eventual consistent..
 Translating to human language:
-When you remove S3 bucket and you want to create it again - [you may need to wait from several minutes to several hours](https://serverfault.com/a/770488) - for AWS to let you create S3 bucket with the same name.
+When you remove S3 bucket and you want to create exactly the same bucket again - [you may need to wait from several minutes to several hours](https://serverfault.com/a/770488) - for AWS to let you create S3 bucket with the same name.

 ### Refresh TLS certificate